Vasectomy

 Sperm is made in the testicle and travels to the epididymis, a c-shaped organ connected to the testicle, where it matures and is stored until ejaculation.
 With ejaculation, sperm travels through the vas deferens to the outside world.

-During a vasectomy, the vas deferens is cut and blocked to prevent sperm from leaving your body.
+During a vasectomy, using a minimally invasive technique, the vas deferens is cut and blocked to prevent sperm from leaving your body.

 While it should be considered a permanent sterilizing procedure, it is possible to reconnect the vas deferens with a vasectomy reversal.